DaddyBigFish/splunk_shells/README.md

 std = Standard Shell<br>
 msf = Meterpreter Shell<br>

-PORTNUMBER - Specify the port you want the bind shell to listen on.
+PORTNUMBER - Specify the port you want the bind shell to listen on.<br>
 Defaults to 8888